 This is a stock market blog about portfolio management,foreign stocks, exchange traded funds and the occasional musing about my firefighting experiences.
 The point here is to share process

-The weekly market update is posted and includes the following;
+The weekly Market Update is posted at Alpha Baskets and includes the following;

 Please click through to read the entire update.

 Bandelier National Monument

 Piece of petrified wood in Petrified Forest National Park

 Whenever I write about retiring in another country or in a tiny/small house as a way to save money or otherwise makeup for a smaller than maybe needed portfolio to cover retirement expenses, someone invariably will mention that there are some very inexpensive places to live along the Gulf Coast and other parts of Texas.